-Pool Factors . . . . .
+Pool Factors .....

 In any month, you can determine the amount of the principal payment on a PC by reference to the Pool Factor for the related PC Pool.
-A Pool Factor is an exact decimal truncated to eight places which, when multiplied by the original principal balance of the related PC, equals the remaining principal balance of the PC after giving effect to the principal payment to be made in the same month for Gold PCs or in the following month for ARM PCs.
+A Pool Factor is an exact decimal truncated (or, commencing with Pool Factors and Negative Amortization Factors for the month of August 2016, rounded rather than truncated) to eight places which, when multiplied by the original principal balance of the related PC, equals the remaining principal balance of the PC after giving effect to the principal payment to be made in the same month for Gold PCs or in the following month for ARM PCs.
 As Administrator, we publish Pool Factors on or about the fifth Business Day of each month.
 Payment Capped ARM PCs may also have Negative Amortization Factors, which indicate any amounts of deferred interest added to the principal balances of such PCs during periods of negative amortization.

-Guarantee . . . . . . . .
+Guarantee . . . . . . .